mHealthTechnologies/mHealthDroid/README.md

 #### Activity Recognition

-This tab uses inference knowledge module to perform activity recognition of a set of activities.
+This tab uses inference of knowledge capabilities to perform human activity recognition tasks.

-The activities are the following: standing still, sitting and relaxing, lying down, walking, climbing stairs, waist bends forward, frontal (vertical) up/down, knees bended, cycling, jogging, running, jump forward and back.
+The activities particularly considered are the following: standing still, sitting and relaxing, lying down, walking, climbing stairs, waist bends forward, frontal (vertical) up/down, knees bended, cycling, jogging, running, jump forward and back.

-In order to perform the activity recognition, some wearable devices must be placed around our body, as it shown in the next figure:
+In order to perform the activity recognition some wearable devices must be placed on the user body as shown below:

 <img src="http://apuestasrafag.files.wordpress.com/2014/03/subjectsensors.png?w=601" height = 375>

+These sensors are capable of capturing the dynamics of the user's body.
+In order to train the recognizer (see "Full documentation" for more details) we performed a research study to define a suitable and accurate sensor deployment.
+Some of the scientific background used for the experiments is available <a href="http://www.ugr.es/~oresti/publications.htm">here</a>.

-To start the activity recognition, it is necessary to set each connected device to its position in the body (chest, right wrist or left ankle).
+To start the activity recognition process it is necessary to set each connected device to its position in the body (chest, right wrist or left ankle).
 For this purpose there are three spinners on the screen, one for each position.
-Once this is done, the button start is used to begin the activity recognition.
-On the top of the screen there will appear an image and text representing the activity which the app user is performing.
-In case there are no devices streaming, an error message will be showed.
+Once this is done, the button start is used to begin the activity recognition process.
+On the top of the screen there will appear an image and text representing the activity performed by the user.
+In case there are no streaming devices an error message will be showed.

 <img src="http://apuestasrafag.files.wordpress.com/2014/03/activityspinner1.png?w=253" height = 300>
 <img src="http://apuestasrafag.files.wordpress.com/2014/03/activitystart1.png?w=253" height = 300>